jobantonis/project-milestone-02/milestone-02.md

 **NOTES:** Complete the relevant parts of this template.
 Delete the instructions sections before submission so they are not included in your word count.

+## Research Question

+**Instructions:** Re-state your research question from Milestone 1.
+If you have further refined it, that is OK.

 ## Literature Review

-### Five Most Relevant Papers
+### Three Most Relevant Papers

-**Instructions:** Complete the review templates for the five papers you deem most relavant to your project.
+**Instructions:** Complete the review templates for the three papers you deem most relavant to your project.
+The repository's README file provides some further details on what to include for each component.

 #### Paper 1